tomekz/aws-lab/lab-kafka/README.md

 ## CI/CD

-The entire process described above was automated
+The entire process described above was automated.
 The project uses GitHub Actions for CI/CD.
 The pipeline is defined in `.github/workflows/infra.yaml` file.
 The pipeline is triggered manually from GitHub UI.
 It consists of 2 main stages:
 - `terraform` - runs terraform commands to provision AWS infrastructure